Recipe for contentment

 A glimpse of my current woodworking project

-This week I began working on a project I've looked forward to (and slightly feared, because it will stretch the limits of my capabilities) for perhaps seven years, ever since I first conceived the idea: a lamp in the shape of a rhombicosidodecahedron, a polyhedron made up of triangles, squares, and pentagons.
-I forced myself to put the project on hold so that I could focus on remodeling and making furniture for our home, but the time has finally come when I can play around a bit.
+This week (December 2011) I began working on a project I've looked forward to (and slightly feared, because it will stretch the limits of my capabilities) for perhaps seven years, ever since I first conceived the idea: a lamp in the shape of a rhombicosidodecahedron, a polyhedron made up of 12 pentagons, 20 triangles, and 30 squares.
+I had forced myself to put the project on hold so that I could focus on remodeling and making furniture for our home, but the time has finally come when I can play around a bit.

 There were many weekends of preparation work before I got to the point of these first photos: planing the maple that will make up the frame (because of the different angles between the pieces, the frame's triangles are slightly thicker than the squares and pentagons), initial sanding, cutting the strips on the table saw and bandsaw (the bandsaw for the angled edge), routing the rabbet into which the kumiko (the ¼″ × ¼″ inner frame that will hold the washi or rice paper) will fit, and then a second sanding.
 The frame requires 100 feet of these rabbeted strips.